bartificer/programming-by-stealth/docs/pbs43.md

 });
 ```

-The finally version of this code with all the changes mentioned is [published on GitHub as a tagged release](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-Solution).
+The final version of this code with all the changes mentioned is [published on GitHub as a tagged release](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-Solution).

 ## Introducing JavaScript ES6 (EMAScript Version 6)

-When we started our exploration of JavaScript back in [instalment 12](https://www.bartbusschots.ie/s/2016/04/01/programming-by-stealth-12-of-x-javascript-intro/) I had to make a decision — what version of JavaScript should we use?
+When we started our exploration of JavaScript back in [instalment 12](https://pbs.bartificer.net/pbs12), I had to make a decision — what version of JavaScript should we use?
 ES6 was out, but browser support was patchy at best, so I chose to stick with the previous version — ECMAScript 5.
 So, all the JavaScript you’ve seen in this series to date has been ES5.

-Well — a year and a half is a long time in tech, so things have moved on.
+Well — a year and a half is a long time in tech, and things have moved on.
 ES7 is now the new kid on the block with the patchy support, and ES6 is now well supported in all modern browsers.
 So, I think the time has come to embrace ES6, and to abandon some old practices.
-ES6 was a very substantial upgrade to the language, so it’s going to take us a few instalments to make the transition.
+ES6 was a very substantial upgrade to the language.
+It’s going to take us a few instalments to make the transition.

 ## Good Bye `var`, Hello `let` & `const`

-IMO, the most significant change brought by ES6 is a complete re-think on scope, bringing JavaScript into line with just about every other language I’ve ever used.
+In my opinion, the most significant change brought by ES6 is a complete rethink on scope, bringing JavaScript into line with just about every other language I’ve ever used.
 For backwards compatibility reasons, the old behaviour is not going away, but you can choose not to use it anymore by abandoning the `var` keyword.
-In ES6, when you use `var`, the old rules apply, any when you use either of the new declaration keywords (`let` & `const`), the new rules apply.
+In ES6, when you use `var`, the old rules apply.
+However, when you use either of the new declaration keywords (`let` & `const`), the new rules apply.
 In very rare occasions you may actually want the old behaviour, in which case you should make the conscious decision to use `var`, but 99.9% of the time you almost certainly don’t want to do that.

 ### What’s Wrong with `var`?